emmettcollings/bubbie-vi/Final/MANUAL.md

 ## Game Compilation
 Execute the command `make` in this directory to compile the game.
 The game will be generated in bin/ as 'bubbie.prg'
 Note: You will need to change the compiler path in the Makefile to match your setup.

+**Important: Three directories are required to compile the game, this current directory, 'justinLib/', and 'lib/'.** (I'd assume this won't be a problem, as you've pulled the entire repository.)

 ## Game Objective